-- asbestosis: inflammation and scarring in the lungs caused by breathing in asbestos fibers
+- Asbestosis: inflammation and scarring in the lungs caused by breathing in asbestos fibers

-- bronchiolitis obliterans: a condition that causes blockages in the smallest airways of the lungs, called bronchioles
+- Bronchiolitis obliterans: a condition that causes blockages in the smallest airways of the lungs, called bronchioles

-- coal worker’s pneumoconiosis: a lung condition caused by exposure to coal dust (also called black lung disease)
+- Coal worker’s pneumoconiosis: a lung condition caused by exposure to coal dust (also called black lung disease)

-- chronic silicosis: a lung disease caused by breathing in the mineral silica
+- Chronic silicosis: a lung disease caused by breathing in the mineral silica

-- connective tissue-related pulmonary fibrosis: a lung disease that affects some people with connective tissue diseases such as scleroderma or Sjögren syndrome
+- Connective tissue-related pulmonary fibrosis: a lung disease that affects some people with connective tissue diseases, such as scleroderma or Sjögren syndrome

-- familial pulmonary fibrosis: a buildup of scar tissue in the lungs that affects two or more members of the same family
+- Familial pulmonary fibrosis: a buildup of scar tissue in the lungs that affects two or more members of the same family

-- idiopathic pulmonary fibrosis: a disease of unknown cause in which scar tissue develops throughout the lung tissue
+- Idiopathic pulmonary fibrosis: a disease of unknown cause in which scar tissue develops throughout the lung tissue

 Many times, doctors can’t find the cause of interstitial lung disease.
 In these cases, the condition is called idiopathic interstitial lung disease.

-Your body’s immune system attacks and damages the lungs and other organs in these conditions:
+Your body’s immune system attacks and

-- dermatomyositis: an inflammatory disease that causes muscle weakness and skin rash
+- Dermatomyositis: an inflammatory disease that causes muscle weakness and skin rash

-- lupus: a condition in which the immune system attacks many types of tissue, including the skin, joints, and other organs
+- Lupus: a condition in which the immune system attacks many types of tissue, including the skin, joints, and other organs

-- mixed connective tissue disease: a condition that has symptoms of several connective tissue diseases, including polymyositis, lupus, and scleroderma
+- Mixed connective tissue disease: a condition that has symptoms of several connective tissue diseases, including polymyositis, lupus, and scleroderma

-- polymyositis: a condition that causes inflammation of the muscles
+- Polymyositis: a condition that causes inflammation of the muscles

-- vasculitis: inflammation and damage to blood vessels in the body
+- Vasculitis: inflammation and damage to blood vessels in the body

-- rheumatoid arthritis: a disease in which the immune system attacks the joints, lungs, and other organs
+- Rheumatoid arthritis: a disease in which the immune system attacks the joints, lungs, and other organs

-- scleroderma: a group of diseases that cause the skin and connective tissue to thicken and tighten
+- Scleroderma: a group of diseases that cause the skin and connective tissue to thicken and tighten

 - Sjögren syndrome: a condition that causes joint pain, dry eyes, and dry mouth

-Exposure to toxic substances
+Exposure to toxic substances or irritants

-Exposure to the following substances at work or in the environment can cause lung scarring as well:
+Exposure to the following substances at work or in the environment can

-- animal proteins, such as from birds
+- animal proteins, such as from farming, or raising birds

 - asbestos fibers